IlirM0/shortest_path/README.md

 <p class="figure">Figure 9, Initializing the Dijkstra list for relaxation</p>

-Once the Dijkstra lijst had been made the Dijkstra routine can be called.
+Once the Dijkstra list had been made the Dijkstra routine can be called.

 ```cpp=
 // called in main.cpp